 You'll then have to plan in a lot of detail what will actually happen during your campaign.
 Do you fundraise or hold rallies?
 And what state should you even do it in?
 It even goes so far as to ask you what to do in each major town of each state and what to focus on in adverts and debates.
-Once you've set you're plan for the week, it's time to get down to the nitty gritty.
-You can plan every minutiae of your trip, even going so far as hiring a spin doctor if you're not doing too well.
-The choice of publicists vary in quality, whether it be someone who does little more than read tea leaves, or a powehouse who boasts that he can re-elect a dead man.
+Once you've set your plan for the week, it's time to get down to the nitty-gritty.
+You can plan every minutia of your trip, even going so far as hiring a spin doctor if you're not doing too well.
+The choice of publicist varies in quality, whether it be someone who does little more than read tea leaves or a powerhouse who boasts that he can re-elect a dead man.

 There's a surprising amount of detail to take into consideration.
 Each candidate has their stance on 13 hot topics ranging from education and civil rights to gun control and the death penalty.
 These views can be used against them in an advertising campaign or you can just use some dirty tricks to win.
 You can bribe a newspaper editor, accept illegal campaign contributions, attack your opponent's moral character and even stoop so low as to spread false rumours.
 Sound familiar?